kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 48.03 20211112 =

+* Fix: Selected taxonomy terms lost their parents if the parents weren't also selected.

+= 48.02 20211110 =

+* Fix: Add extra compatibility with PHP 7.2 (which has not been supported for a year, btw).
+Please upgrade!

+= 48.01 20211105 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/code-snippets/">Code Snippets</a>: Run code snippets on specific blogs.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/cron-everywhere/">Cron Everywhere</a>: Runs WordPress cron periodically on all sites of the network.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/rebroadcaster/">Rebroadcaster</a>: Periodically and automatically rebroadcast specific posts.
+* Tweak: Only used taxonomies are synced now.
+This prevents the child from receiving all of the taxonomies of the parent when extra taxonomies are synced via the Custom field / Gutenberg / Shortcode Terms add-ons, for example.
+Anything that uses taxonomies()->also_sync().
+* Code: Add equivalent_posts() sharing, so that subbroadcasts have access to the same equivalent_posts().
+* Code: Add broadcasting_data->equivalent_posts()->broadcast_once() method to broadcast a post once and then use the existing child ID.

+= 47.12 20210923 =

+* New: Linked child posts have a clickable icon in the Broadcast meta box.
+The link goes to the editor for the child.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/search-and-filter/">Search And Filter</a>: Adds support for the <a href="https://searchandfilter.com/">Search And Filter</a> plugin.

 = 47.11 20210815 =